Phone: (866) 282-7259

 This certificate requires six courses (3 credits each) and can be completed in five terms or less.
 Should you choose to pursue an M.Ed, you can apply credits earned to your degree requirements, as long as you earned a GPA of 3.0 or better.

-This certificate is also for those who have a Bachelor's Degree in teaching, business, or a related field who desire knowledge in childhood program administration, and for those with an undergraduate degree in Early Childhood Education or a related field.
+This certificate is designed for those who have a Bachelor's Degree in teaching, business, or a related field who desire knowledge in childhood program administration, and for those with an undergraduate degree in Early Childhood Education or a related field.
 The Certificate of Early Childhood Program Administration gives you a more in-depth skill set and knowledge related to program administration in an early childhood setting.

 |GEE 501||Early Childhood and Play: From Theory to Practice||3|